NOVEMBER 2013 - Unincorporated Alden, at the junction of Route 173 and Alden Road, may seem like little more than a wide spot on the road.

 Many of the church’s former pastors will be there as well.
 They will share memories, laughs and a little fellowship over fried chicken from Crandall’s Restaurant in Hebron.
 And it’s all free to the public.

 “It’s our celebration,” Van Dan said.
 “They’ve always said the Methodists started eating with Jesus at the last supper.
 We’re continuing it.

-Editor’s note: McHenry County Historical Society Administrator Kurt Begalka contributed to this column
+Editor’s note: McHenry County Historical Society former Administrator Kurt Begalka contributed to this column